Dharmanatha

 Dharmanatha was the fifteenth Jain Tirthankara of the present age (Avasarpini).
 According to Jain beliefs, he became a siddha, a liberated soul which has destroyed all of its karma.
 Dharmanath was born to King Bhanu Raja and Queen Suvrata Rani at Ratnapuri in the Ikshvaku dynasty.
 His birth date was the third day of the Magh Sukla month of the Indian calendar.

 Hutheesing Jain Temple, located at Ahmedabad in Gujarat, constructed in 1848 AD, is dedicated to him.

-Biography

-Dharmanatha was the fifteenth Tirthankara of the present age (Avasarpini) of Jainism.
-According to Jain beliefs, he became a siddha, a liberated soul which has destroyed all of its karma.

-His birth date was the 3rd day of the Magh Sukla month of the Indian calendar.
-His height is mentioned as 45 dhanusha.
-He is said to have lived for 1,000,000 years.
-He attained Moksha at Shikharji.
+Life and legends

+According to traditional Jain accounts, Dharmanatha is revered as the 15th tirthankara of the current cosmic age (avasarpini).
+Jain universal history states that he was born into the ancient Ikshvaku dynasty to King Bhanu and Queen Suvrata in the city of Ratnapuri, India.
+His birth is traditionally celebrated on the third day of the Magha Shukla month of the lunisolar Jain calendar.
+Within the expansive framework of Jain cosmology, texts attribute to him a symbolic lifespan of 2,500,000 years and a towering physical height of 45 bows (dhanushas).
+After a period of ruling his kingdom, traditional narratives describe him renouncing worldly attachments and political power to become an ascetic, eventually attaining omniscience (Kevala Jnana).
+Like many of his spiritual predecessors, he ultimately achieved liberation from the cycle of rebirth (moksha) on the sacred peaks of Mount Shikharji (Sammed Shikhar) in modern-day Jharkhand.

 Dharmanatha is said to have been born 4 sagara after his predecessor, Anantanatha.
 His successor, Shantinatha, is said to have been born 3 sagara less 3/4 palya after him.

+Iconography

+Dharmanatha is conventionally depicted in a sitting or standing meditative posture.
+The distinguishing emblem of this tirthankara is a thunderbolt (vajra), which allows worshippers to accurately identify his idols.
+In traditional Jain descriptions, Dharmanatha is consistently associated with a golden physical complexion.